limitd/limitd/README.md

 This example assumes that you want to implement rate limiting for an express application.

+**For Node v6.x.x, use releases in the v5.x.x stream.
+For Node v8.x.x / v10.x.x use releases in the v6.x.x stream.**

 ### node.js client
 To instantiate the **limitd** client: